Mann275/ChatGPT__PromptJump/README.md

 **Made with ❤️ by a developer, for developers**

-*Boost your AI chat productivity with PromptJump!*
+*Boost your ChatGPT productivity with PromptJump!*